OlegBEZb/telegram_feed/README.md

          5. bot sends content to the user's channel
          6. user checks new content and reacts
    2. Gif with using the commands
+4. Bot functionality
+    1. Forward to private channels
+    2. add deletion from channel
+    3. add dynamic fetching of the handlers
+    4. Automatically send each user a notification with details when a new version of the code is merged to master
+    5. make difference between help description and actual long explanation/return from the command
+    6. when you start resolving the list of commands after the bot was off for some time, the commands are read backwards for some reason
+    7. resolve dst_ch reading another dst_ch. infinite forwarding btw dst channels
+    8. /add_to_channel to be used from the channel itself with only one argument of src_ch.
+Make admin check
+    9. send /help without a link to me
-4. Deployment
+5. Deployment
    1. switch to a database
    2. database will contain user's preferences, subscription lists
    3. dev env will have only developers' channels to be checked for some time
-5. Statistics
+6. Statistics
    1. originality of content produced
       1. find real origins of forwarded forwarded...
       2. add counters to them
    2. Number of src channels processed
    3. Posts forwarded
    4. Timing, delays, potential scaling, bottlenecks
-6. Add liked memes from profunctor
+7. Add liked memes from profunctor
-7. For ML-based spam detection and content recommendations: only admin's reactions or the whole channel's reactions are used? user's decision per channel?
+8. For ML-based spam detection and content recommendations: only admin's reactions or the whole channel's reactions are used? user's decision per channel?
-8. Update filtering rules to a list (mb dict with some level of severity)
+9. Update filtering rules to a list (mb dict with some level of severity)
-9. deduplicate if the post covers the same news or the same model (within some period of time).
+10. deduplicate if the post covers the same news or the same model (within some period of time).
 Different opinions from different channels might be interesting but very similar content about the same news is definitely not
      1. text similarity?
      2. same references used (links, channels, named entities)
         1. if channel B refers to channel A in their post, the channel's B note may be added to the channel's A repost at the end as an opinion
      3. time of the post is more or less similar (within 24 hour or sth)
      4. What to do with that?
         1. First served policy
         2. Somehow aggregate opinions from different channels via updating the first post on this topic
         3. Take better?
+        4. use new telegram's feature called topics
-10. If server is not available, close the session
+11. If server is not available, close the session
-11. Bot functionality
-    1. Forward to private channels
-    2. add deletion from channel
-    3. make buttons from common commands
-    4. Automatically send each user a notification with details when a new version of the code is merged to master
-    5. make difference between help description and actual long explanation/return from the command
-    6. when you start resolving the list of commands after the bot was off for some time, the commands are read backwards for some reason
-    7. resolve dst_ch reading another dst_ch. infinite forwarding btw dst channels
-    8. /add_to_channel to be used from the channel itself with only one argument of src_ch.
-Make admin check
 12. If you are going to read several messages and the last one is a part of a group, the group has to be finished
 13. In debug mode, show what kind of post was forwarded (what media inside)
 14. trace channel name changes (is it possible? what API says)